 Weigh up if you’re happy to buy cases that are only going to last you a couple of journeys, or whether you’re looking for luggage to last you at least ten years.
-Remember that there is a good chance you will want to go back to visit the UK again in future, so think about your long-term travel plans.
+Remember that there is a good chance you will want to go back to visit your home country again in future, so think about your long-term travel plans.

 My top pick for luggage:

 Osprey is the brand we have travelled with consistently for well over a decade and having seen the poor quality of other cases, it’s now my go-to brand and I’m the most loyal fan.
 They haven’t sponsored this post and have had no involvement in me writing it at all – I just wanted to shout about my favourite travel brand.

 Osprey make sturdy, high-quality gear with strong stitching, quality zips and they can handle a lot of weight.
 When we went travelling, we seriously overstuffed the bags as we only had two bags between us to live out of for seven months.
 Although we’re good at travelling light with shoes and clothes, we can’t travel light when it comes to everything else (we took travel books, lots of cameras and chargers, a laptop and all kinds of extras).
 Literally, at every stop we had to sit on the bags to squish them closed, and yet the zips never once gave up.
 The buckles are still working, the wheels and handle still work as good as the day we bought them, despite the fact we’ve used them for many, many trips over the last ten years.
 There is no reason these cases won’t last our lifetime, that’s how good they are!

 These are two products I can really recommend (these aren’t exactly the same as what we have but the most similar I could find available many years after purchasing):